Customer intelligence for complex B2B revenue teams

 Regional championSupportive

 The window is open.
-Bring the budget owner and risk-coverage narrative into the next 48 hours, or the deal narrative will drift.
+Bring the budget owner and risk-coverage brief into the next 48 hours, or account momentum may weaken.

 P0